Christmas is coming! 7 ideas for a last minute holiday campaign

 2. Tell your customers you like them.

 The idea behind these last-minute holiday campaigns is to stand out without doing much.
 If you can't stand out with the form (point 1. of the post), stand out with the message.
-Send out an email campaign telling each of your customers that you like them.
+Send out a bulk email campaign telling each of your customers that you like them.
 Of course, that will work best if you know their names (all email campaigns work better with names).

 I understand that that might feel awkward.
 But research shows that compliments, even the ones that are obviously suspicious, make people feel good and cooperate better.
 It's an almost automatic reaction: when you are liked, you can't help but react with a positive response.